vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 # Addendum: Air-Gapped deployment using Harbor Supervisor Service

-## In this document we will only capture the additional steps and/or differences that have not been addressed in the [primary air gap install document](/airgapped/air-gapped.md)
+## In this document, we will only capture the additional steps and/or differences that have not been addressed in the [primary air gap install document](/airgapped/air-gapped.md)

 ## Introduction
-In certain scenarios, we may not have an Enterprise registry available for the platform deployment.
+We may not have an Enterprise registry available for the platform deployment in certain scenarios.
 In such a scenario, we can deploy Harbor Supervisor Service to perform most of the functionalities of an Enterprise registry.
 The process involves the following significant steps:

 - Copy the relevant files and binaries to be moved to the air-gapped environment.
 - Enable the Supervisor.